hndcrftd/wsl2ip2hosts/README.md

 Optionally it updates its own /etc/hosts with the Windows IP.

 Optionally it starts httpd (and creates /run/httpd which gets cleared on every shutdown) so you can get right to development without having to start services manually.
-(I needed this for WSL2 Centos7 box, you may not need it, or you may want to execute different services, feel free to modify for your needs)
+(I needed this for WSL2 Centos7 box.
+You may not need it, or you may want to execute different services, like apache2, so feel free to modify that script for your needs after installation.)

 The install script places the batch files on your system and asks you for hostnames, as well as other configuration details.